kjosh/dht-monitor/README.md

 `./bootstrap.sh` starts collecting data in the configured sqlite database file and starts a flask web server.

 * localhost:5000/data endpoint returns collections of collected temperature and humidity data
+  * can be limited with h/m/s query parameters to the last X amount of time (e.g. "/data?m=3&s=30")
+  * by default data collected in the last 15 minutes is returned
 * localhost:5000/current offers a WebSocket connection to receive the latest data

 ### Configuration